CloudLabs-MOC/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/lab04-gettingstarted.md

 ## Explanation of Components

-1. **Virtual Networks (VNets)**: A VNet is a logically isolated network within Azure that allows resources like Virtual Machines (VMs) and Application Gateways to securely communicate with each other, the internet, and on-premises networks.
+1. **Virtual Networks (VNets):** A VNet is a logically isolated network within Azure that allows resources like Virtual Machines (VMs) and Application Gateways to securely communicate with each other, the internet, and on-premises networks.

-2. **Network Security Groups (NSGs)**: NSGs are used to define and enforce security rules for controlling inbound and outbound network traffic to Azure resources.
+2. **Network Security Groups (NSGs):** NSGs are used to define and enforce security rules for controlling inbound and outbound network traffic to Azure resources.
 These rules are based on parameters such as IP addresses, ports, and protocols.

-3. **Application Security Groups (ASGs)**: ASGs allow you to group resources with similar security requirements and apply NSG rules to these groups rather than individual resources.
+3. **Application Security Groups (ASGs):** ASGs allow you to group resources with similar security requirements and apply NSG rules to these groups rather than individual resources.
 This simplifies security management, especially in large deployments.

-4. **Public and Private DNS Zones**: Public DNS Zones are used to resolve names for resources exposed to the internet.Private DNS Zones are used to resolve names for internal resources within an Azure VNet.
+4. **Public and Private DNS Zones:** Public DNS Zones are used to resolve names for resources exposed to the internet.Private DNS Zones are used to resolve names for internal resources within an Azure VNet.

 # Getting Started with the Lab